Connecting business and young Aboriginal people in the workplace

 Working Together is a dedicated service with a focus on providing information, support and advice to business owners and operators in the Great Southern to attract recruit and retain young Aboriginal employees.

-Working in collaboration with the local Aboriginal Workforce Development Centre, Working Together aims to expand employment, training and mentorship opportunities for young local Aboriginal people by connecting them with local businesses.
+Working in collaboration with the local Jobs and Skills Centre, Working Together aims to expand employment, training and mentorship opportunities for young local Aboriginal people by connecting them with local businesses.

 Working Together is about delivering

 Benefits for you

 Having a diverse workplace that welcomes Aboriginal employees brings a range of benefits, your business grows with the unique perspectives, experience and knowledge that Aboriginal people can bring to your team and the whole community benefits.

 Whether it is offering employment or work experience and becoming a workplace of choice for young Aboriginal People.

 Working Together is here to support you to grow your workforce and expand your community’s local employment prospects and opportunities.